🕗 Thursday, July 9 UPDATE

 -

 You're welcome to bring snacks or lunch.
 We have a formal picnic area with picnic tables.
-Please take your garbage with you.
+Please take your garbage home with you.

 Is there food or concessions on site?